koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 1. Once it has returned to the installation setup screen then choose the  "Run Installer" installation option.

-1. Setup you ssh access to you machine using sudo rock ssh-config command or using sudo rock tui for the Text user interfaces **It should complete with no errors**
+**It should complete with no errors**

 1. Ensure the following ports on the firewall are open for the data nodes